Spring 2025 classes at the Design Gym are now full — but we'd love to have you next time!

-Design in Practice will function like a “practicum” for our Design Team members.
+Design in Practice functions like a “practicum” for our Design Team members.

-As you actively pursue your design process, these 3 monthly Saturday workshops will serve as an opportunity to rigorously engage in the design practice, from divergence through convergence.
+They will actively pursue a design process during 3 monthly Saturday workshops that will serve as an opportunity to rigorously engage in the design practice, from divergence through convergence.

-This includes everything from inspecting your problem frame to getting insights from divergent thinkers to materializing your ideas with rapid prototyping.
+This includes everything from inspecting the problem frame to getting insights from divergent thinkers to materializing ideas with rapid prototyping.

 NEW SOCIAL MAKING THURSDAYS CLASSES